Davis R. Robinson

 He trained in Paris with Jacques LeCoq, and is particularly interested in movement-based theater, forgotten American plays, and the creation of original productions adapted from films, novels, and current events.

 For several years he worked closely at Emerson College with renowned voice teacher Kristin Linklater.
 He is also founder and artistic director of the award-winning Beau Jest Moving Theater with whom he acts, writes, directs, and tours nationwide, including runs Off-Broadway and appearances at Lincoln Center and the Piccolo Spoleto Festival in Charleston, SC.
 Beau Jest recently staged three Tennessee Williams world-premieres for the Provincetown Tennessee Williams Festival, and toured the rarely seen original one-act, Ten Blocks on the Camino Real.
-They are currently touring an original comic-noir fantasy, Apt 4D.
+They are currently creating a new original piece to premiere in Boston in Spring, 2020 at the Boston Center for the Arts.
 In June, 2015, Professor Robinson published a new book with Palgrave Macmillan on developing original material called A Practical Guide to Ensemble Devising.

 His book The Physical Comedy Handbook was published by Heinemann in 1999.
 His current research interests include Tennessee Williams, objects in action, and new methods for combining text and physicality in the devising process.
 Davis studied movement and improvisation for many years with Tony Montanaro at the Celebration Barn Theater, where he teaches devising every summer.